AlessandroPerazzetta/tetris-rs/README.md

 - **Unified Game Info Panel:** Score, lines cleared, current level, and next tetromino preview are now displayed together in a single, consistently spaced side panel for a cleaner UI.
 - **Bag of 7 Tetromino System:** Piece generation now uses a fair "bag of 7" algorithm, ensuring all tetrominoes appear once per cycle before reshuffling.
 - **Next Block Preview:** The upcoming tetromino is displayed under the score panel for better planning.
-- **Wall Kick Rotation:** Tetrominoes can now rotate near the left/right borders using wall kick logic, preventing overlap with grid boundaries.
+- **Wall Kick Rotation:** Tetrominoes can now rotate near the left/right borders or other blocks using wall kick logic, preventing overlap with grid boundaries.
 - **Soft Drop in All Directions:** Holding left, right, or down moves the tetromino smoothly and continuously, with configurable repeat rates.
 - **Configurable Parameters:** All movement speeds and related settings are now in `src/parameters.rs` for easy tuning.
 - **Grouped Timers:** Movement timers are grouped in a `Timers` struct for cleaner code and easier management.
 - **Cleaner Main Loop:** The main game loop is now more readable, with logic and configuration separated into modules.
+- **Restart from Game Over:** After losing, you can press Enter to restart the game and select a new difficulty.

 ---